-Language used should be simple and clear and free from metaphors.

-- It may be useful to match a student with ASD to a colleague who can act as a mentor to help explain / translate workplace culture, instructions and comments. - Managers should take time to clearly explain policies and / or expectations about staff conduct and workplace behaviour. - Explicitly state expectations, instructions and feedback.
-Aim to provide lists of written instruction rather than long, hard to interpret or rushed verbal instruction.
-However, it is beneficial to provide these in both written and verbal form. - It may be worthwhile when giving instructions / feedback to students with ASD to check they have understood what has been said.
+- Language used should be simple and clear and free from metaphors. - Explicitly state expectations, instructions and feedback.
+It is beneficial to provide this in both written and verbal form. - It may be worthwhile when giving instructions / feedback to students with ASD to check they have understood what has been said.
 A student with ASD may be able to repeat what has been said without understanding its meaning.
-Asking open-ended questions can ensure that understanding is reached. - Feedback provided should be constructive as perfectionism can be an issue for students with ASD.
-As these students may set very high expectations for themselves critical feedback may be perceived in a negative way. - The use of a personal calendar, or appointment book and / or the use of technology like smart phones with scheduling software may be beneficial.
+Asking open-ended questions can ensure that understanding is reached.

+Feedback provided should be constructive as perfectionism can be an issue for students with ASD.
+As these students may set very high expectations for themselves critical feedback may be perceived in a negative way.

-Students with ASD may need additional support strategies:
+Students with ASD may need additional support strategies.

-- Ensure work location / tasks do not have unnecessary stimulation such as distracting sounds, smells, or sights.
-For example avoid fluorescent lights (humming or flickering) which can be distracting for those with ASD. - People with ASD may benefit from having a screen around their desk, the use of noise-cancelling headphones, or their desk being in the corner, to overcome the effect that the workplace could have on their senses. - If possible make meeting notes available in advance in written format.
-Students with ASD may find it difficult to concentrate in meetings, as well as having fine motor skills, attention, and organisation and note taking difficulties, and having written transcripts can assist this. - Students with ASD may need additional guidance in the way they communicate and present information.

-- Students with ASD may have difficulty taking part in group work.
-Be aware of this when organising groups as it may cause a student with ASD to feel excluded or have difficulty adapting if they do not know the other group members. - Encourage students to make a list of questions and raise them individually with their manager if they are interrupting or asking a lot of questions on a daily basis. - It may be beneficial at the end of each day, particularly during the transition phase, to provide an opportunity for the student to ask questions on the nature of their role and assigned duties.
-This may help enhance the student's auditory and processing comprehension.
+- If possible make class notes available in advance in written format.
+Students with ASD may find it difficult to concentrate in lectures, as well as having fine motor skills, attention, and organisation and note taking difficulties, and having written transcripts can assist this. - Students with ASD may need additional guidance in the way they communicate and present information. - Encourage students to make a list of questions and raise them individually with their lecturer or tutor after class if they are interrupting or asking a lot of questions in lectures. - Students with ASD may have difficulty taking part in group work.
+Be aware of this when organising groups as this may cause a student with ASD to feel excluded or have difficulty adapting if they do not know the other group members.

-Further Information.
+Further Information: